 - Kids Environmental Lesson Plans (KELP) - Compiled and prepared by Sailors for the Sea in partnership with Oceana, KELP are free downloadable marine science activities and lesson plans for elementary educators.
 Contributed by various marine science organizations, these dynamic lesson plans focus on ocean and coastal topics, including estuaries, beaches, bays, and aquatic animals, and address important ocean health issues, including plastic pollution, overfishing, and climate change.
 Using simple materials to create activities and games—from creating dive goggles (to simulate what happens to light in the deep sea) to making a beach in a pan (to investigate the effects of wind and waves on beach shape)—these activities are designed to keep students engaged and curious about the ocean and coastal environment.

 - Massachusetts Institute of Technology (MIT) Sea Grant Education Programs - Current and past K-12 classroom programs on this website include: Sea Perch, which uses the construction of a remotely operated underwater vehicle to provide hands-on learning experiences in marine sciences and encourages students to pursue further study and careers in robotics, engineering, and marine sciences; an algae biofuel program that introduces high school students to the principles of environmental stewardship and encourages science literacy through hands-on involvement in the extraction and conversion of algae oil into biodiesel; and an eelgrass restoration project complete with curriculum.

-- National Geographic Teaching Resources - Find curriculum materials on critical environmental topics, including marine ecology, climate change and sea level rise, and the world ocean.
+- National Geographic Classroom Resources - Find curriculum materials on critical environmental topics, including marine ecology, climate change and sea level rise, and the world ocean.

 - NOAA Education Resources - This website provides a range of lessons and activities on oceans and coasts, marine life, and related topics.